owntone/owntone-server/docs/advanced/remote-access.md

 ## Accessing from Internet for authenticated users

-If you intend to access Owntone directly from Internet, it's a good idea to protect it against unauthenticated users.
+If you intend to access OwnTone directly from Internet, it is recommended to protect it against unauthenticated users.

 [This guide](https://blog.cyril.by/en/software/example-sso-with-authelia-and-owntone)